 According to Jean-François Champollion, a French scholar, philologist and orientalist, who decipherered

-Egyptian hieroglyphs and contributed much to our knowledge about ancient Egypt the jars were linked to the funerary cult of ancient Egypt.
+Egyptian hieroglyphs contributed much to our knowledge about ancient Egypt, and the jars, which were linked to the funerary cult of ancient Egypt.

 Written by – A. Sutherland AncientPages.com Staff Writer